MySQL for Executives Part 5: The Hidden Dangers of Neglect

 The Executive Responsibility

-Preventing these dangers requires executive-level commitment to:
+Preventing these dangers requires executive-level commitment to several areas:

 - Adequate budget allocation for maintenance and monitoring